Removal of the ‘Into the Wild’ Bus 142

 Death on the Teklanika

-The harrowing tales of tragedy that arose from recreators’ attempts at visiting the bus remind us all of the importance of having a well-thought-out plan when recreating in the Alaskan wilderness.
+The harrowing tales of tragedy that arose from recreators’ attempts to visit the bus remind us all of the importance of having a well-thought-out plan when recreating in the Alaskan wilderness.
 In 2010 and 2019, the two travelers who died did so in the same manner.
 They left early in the morning, when water levels were low, and easily traversed the Teklanika River.
 But upon their return later in the day, glacial melt had caused the water levels to rise significantly.
 Unprepared for the stronger, deeper water, the two travelers met their demise under the rushing water.
+(Weather)

 Recreate Responsibly and Mindfully